jpsm83/health/documentation/n8n/article_translation.md

 - **urlPattern**: Translate to the target language equivalent
 - **canonicalUrl**: Replace [locale] with target language, translate [category], [slug] as seo.slug
 - **metaTitle**: Use content.mainTitle
-- **All social media URLs**: Use the same pattern as the new canonicalUrl

 **STEP 4: PRESERVE NON-TRANSLATABLE ELEMENTS**
 Keep the following elements unchanged: